 The Pandroseion was built in dedication to Pandrosus, daughter of Cecrops.
-Cecrops was the first King of Athens, believed to be half-man, half-snake
+Cecrops was the first King of Athens.
+He was believed to be half-man, half-snake

 The Old Temple of Athena

 The Theatre of Dionysus is an ancient theatre that was constructed on the southern slopes of the Acropolis hill in the 4th century.
-The theatre is named after Dionysus, God of Drama, and had the capacity to hold 17,000 spectators.
+It is named after Dionysus, the God of Drama, and had the capacity to hold 17,000 spectators.
 Greek tragedies of Sophocles and Euripides took place here.

-As you explore the Acropolis Hill, be sure to take the time to appreciate the views of the city all around you – especially from the highest points around the Parthenon and the Erechtheion.
+As you explore Acropolis Hill, be sure to take the time to appreciate the views of the city all around you.
+You can enjoy especially nice panoramas from the highest points around the Parthenon and the Erechtheion.

 From way up here, you have a magnificent view of the ramshackle streets of Athens beneath you.
-There will be two hilltops parallel to you on either side of the Acropolis – one is Mount Lycabettus, the other is Filopappou hill.
-Look out for the ruins of the Ancient Agora, the Roman Agora, and the Panathenaic Stadium below.
-On a clear day, you can see all the way out to Piraeus port and the sea.
+There will be two hilltops parallel to you on either side of the Acropolis.
+One is Mount Lycabettus, the other is Filopappou hill.

 Odeon of Herodes Atticus